 Kyoto Hotel Okura

 Our exploration of Kyoto begins with some of the city’s most treasured temples and gardens, where photographic opportunities abound.
 Step into Ryoanji’s Zen rock garden as soon as it opens, for a chance to photograph the serene site before the crowds arrive.
 Then try out different perspectives of shimmering Kinkakuji, a UNESCO World Heritage site also known as the Temple of the Golden Pavilion.
 This afternoon, take a photo excursion to remote Saihoji, often called Kokedera (or “Moss Temple”) for the 120 varieties of moss that carpet the grounds.
 A visit to Saihoji requires special permission, which means its stunning gardens are refreshingly free of crowds.
-At our welcome dinner this evening, we’ll be joined by a former geisha and current proprietress of a geisha house.
+This evening, go on a photo walk through the lantern-lit streets of Gion, Kyoto’s historic geisha district.
+At our welcome dinner, we’ll be joined by a former geisha and current proprietress of a geisha house.
 As we learn about this unique tradition and watch a performance, enjoy a rare chance to photograph geisha freely.
-Then go on a photo walk through the lantern-lit streets of Gion, Kyoto’s historic geisha district.

 Kyoto Hotel Okura (B,L,D)

 This morning, our photo excursion depends on which sites are at their seasonal best: stroll the Philosopher’s Path along a canal lined with cherry trees if they are in bloom, or train your lens on the lines of swaying bamboo trees in Arashiyama’s atmospheric bamboo grove.
 Continue to Nijo Castle, built in 1603 and designated a National Treasure.
 Explore the castle’s Ninomaru Palace, known for its beautiful wall paintings and its intruder-deterring "nightingale" floors, designed to squeak when stepped upon.
-Participate in a tea ceremony this afternoon, with opportunities to capture images of this iconic tradition.
+Conclude the afternoon with a chance to photograph paths lined with hundreds of vermilion torii gates at the Fushimi Inari Shrine.

 Kyoto Hotel Okura (B,L,D)

-Travel by high-speed train, local train, and cable car to Mount Koya, headquarters of the Shingon Buddhist sect and a popular pilgrimage site.
+Travel to Mount Koya, headquarters of the Shingon Buddhist sect and a popular pilgrimage site.
 Meet one of the temple priests, and with your camera in hand, meander through the evocative Okuno-in cemetery, where some 200,000 tombs of samurai warriors and dignitaries fill a grove of towering cedar trees.
 Venture into Kongobuji, the chief temple of the Mount Koya monastery and see work by artists of the Kano school of painting.
 Settle into our simple lodgings at Rengejo-in, the first temple of Shingon Buddhism, and enjoy a traditional Buddhist

 Rengejo-In Monastery (B,L,D)